ryardley/dotfiles/README.md

 Once installed on your local system you will need to be in the root of the repository.
 All commands are executed via the Ruby rake task system.

+**Please review before installing**

+1. This system works in a non-destructive way as much as possible.
+If any of the erb files that get processed or symlinked in the users home directory already exist this system will continue without making any changes.
+The only other dotfile that is modified is the `~/.zshrc` file components `*.zshrc` files are added to be sourced on shell startup.

+2. Many homebrew files will be installed as part of the default setup, so do make sure you review the `./etc/homebrew/brew*` to understand what is going to be installed as part of the base setup here.

+3. As part of this setup there is a component `./etc/macosx/install_macosx.zsh` that makes a lot of changes to the default setting of osx to optimise the system as much as possible.
+It is highly recommended that you review this file in detail before running as it may have unexpected efforts.

 ### Installation

 To install on a fresh system run the following command.
 This will ask you questions where required about any setup tasks that need input.
 Such as the installing of extra BrewCask or BrewMas apps.